vaishvijs13/Youreka/README.md

-# Youreka
+# Youreka Calgary Project
 Analyzing Influenza Vaccine Effectiveness By Age for Influenza A/B Viruses Between 2011-2020.
+Used R to conduct ANOVA and Tukey HSD tests.
 Received second place in Youreka Calgary's regional symposium (2022) and advanced to nationals.
 Research publication currently in process.